cole-brokamp/automagic/README.md

 ### Without A Dependencies File

 To make sure R has all the required packages before running any R code, run `automagic::automagic()`.
-If there is no `deps.yaml` file present, `automagic` searches all `.R` and `.Rmd` files in the current working directory for necessary packages and creates a `deps.yaml` file.
-Review this file to see what packages will be installed and rerun `automagic::automagic()` to install all packages in the file.
+If there is no `deps.yaml` file present, `automagic` searches all `.R` and `.Rmd` files in the current working directory for necessary packages and attempts to install them from CRAN.
+Unlike previous versions of the `automagic` package, if a package is not available on CRAN, it will *not* attempt to install it from GitHub based on a best guess.

 ## Details